 Jakki: Yeah, I mean, I definitely don’t think so because I’m very open as well.
 Like if we’re talking about the styles of drag, like I don’t mind doing something that’s like quote, unquote alternative or spooky, or something that is like quote, unquote, which I hate this term, critical fish.
-Like I don’t like to limit myself and what I can do.
+Like I don’t like to limit myself in what I can do.
 Um, if I want to paint myself green or like paint myself a certain way, like I have no problem doing that.
-Um, it’s just not my speciality and it’s not something that I would just necessarily do all the time.
+Um, it’s just not my specialty and it’s not something that I would just necessarily do all the time.
 I would say like personally, I don’t like sticky stuff on my face.
-So like doing like SFS, of like blood dripping mouth, like you know, pipe coming out.
+So like doing like SFX, of like blood dripping mouth, like you know, pipe coming out.
 Like I could do that for a look.
 It’s probably not going to be my first choice, just because I hate texture.
 Um, but I like to keep very open.
-So if there is an opportunity for me to have like a certain category that they’re looking for, or like, we want you to look like a beast, we want you to look like this.
+So if there is an opportunity for me to have like a certain category that they’re looking for, of like, we want you to look like a beast, we want you to look like this.
 Like I was like, okay, let’s see what references I have and let’s make a look out of that.
 Um yeah, I just try to be open.
 I don’t ever limit myself.

-Baylee: And I think that’s the best way to sort of look at it, is to try new things.
+Baylee: And I think that that’s the best way to sort of look at it, is to try new things.
 Because if you get really stuck in one sort of idea, then you’re not really- you’re going to be able to like, not be able to express yourself the way that you’re able to, just so many different ways.

 Baylee: So who or what has influenced your drag?
 I would assume your drag mother obviously influenced your drag a lot.

 Jakki: Yeah, so I have two drag mothers actually.
-Um, so Holy Marina definitely helped a lot with my makeup style and kind of understanding like the glamor side.
-Um, I would also say like my other drag mother Kitty Banks, has also helped influence a lot of like my drag performances, and stage presence and understanding like how you obtain stage presence.
+Um, so Holy Marina definitely helped a lot with my makeup style and kind of understanding like that glamor side.
+Um, I would also say like my other drag mother Kitty Banks, has also helped influence a lot of like my dance performances, and stage presence and understanding like how you obtain stage presence.
 But aside from those two, um I really love Bob the Drag Queen, and Monét.
 Those two are really- I do keep close to my heart, because when I was still understanding performance styles and understanding my drag, those were the two that I would idolize.
 Now I was watching Monét before she was in Drag Race.
 And when I heard that she got on season ten, it was so iconic.
 But I definitely do look up to them a lot and have an understanding of how they perform and have that.

 Jakki: I am, as far as like look wise, my boyfriend is also a drag artist.
 Their name is Tori Chiffon, and I really do idolize what they do with their drag, because they always have a vision.
-And I feel like quite honestly, if it were not for my boyfriend, I would not be in the part of my entire career now.
+And I feel like quite honestly, if it was not for my boyfriend, I would not be in the part of my drag career now.
 Um, they have styled wigs upon wigs for me.
 They have helped me understand how to sew.
-They have understood me- like they just helped teach me how to drag as they are learning themselves.
-And I do pay a lot of homage to them because I can say strongly, like I would not- I would not be where I am without them.
+They have understood me- like they just helped teach me how to do drag as they are learning themselves.
+And I do pay a lot of homage to them because I can say strongly, like I would not- I would not be where I am at without them.
 And um, they always help keep me in line.
 Like, does this look?
 Does this help my style?
 No. Okay cool.
-Um so there are definitely kind of someone who helps push to the looks to keep it a little more elevated.
+Um so they are definitely kind of someone who helps push to the looks to keep it a little more elevated.
 But as far as like my own personal point of reference, like I love like- I don’t really show to my drag, but I love like the plants and like the bright colors.
 And you know I have watched different animated movies and different anime and just kind of having like obscure things about it.

 Jakki: I’m a huge gamer.
 So it’s like understanding what types of video games.
 Okay, if this is a green look, this reminds me of computers and stuff, like binary code, green binary.
 Oh, let’s do a cool like computer look, having wires and stuff.
 So I try to just kind of make sure my own point of reference is a little more obscure, but that also goes back into the dad joke thing.
-Because if I can make a pun out of it and think of it differently -of a category differently than someone else, like, that’s something that I want to do.
+Because if I can make a pun out of it and think of it differently–of a category differently than someone else, like, that’s something that I want to do.
 Like how Jan Sport came out in her tool look in tulle with power tools.
 Like that’s kind of the way that I think of just like, what is a different way that no one else is going to think of it.
 And then when they say that, they’re either going to go, that was smart.
 I love the reaction, or that’s so stupid you know.
 Like kind of just like son of a bitch, like okay, we’re doing this.

-Jakki: Um, I know I definitely, uh- I love what I have and I- I try not take advantage of it.
-Cause I know a lot of people don’t have it and it can, i mean not as quickly, but I mean, realistically, it probably can go at any time.
+Jakki: Um, I know I definitely, uh– I love what I have and I– I try to not take advantage of it.
+Cause I know a lot of people don’t have it and it can, I mean not as quickly, but I mean, realistically, it probably can go at any time.

-Baylee: I think it’s always – you have to live in the moment and you have to make sure that you are thankful for everything you have with every day that comes because you don’t know what tomorrow brings.
+Baylee: I think it’s always– you have to live in the moment and you have to make sure that you are thankful for everything you have with every day that comes because you don’t know what tomorrow brings.

 Baylee: And you don’t know how much time you have with somebody.
-And I think a lot of people look at relationships negatively after they end.
+And I think a lot of people look at like relationships negatively after they end.
 But the bottom line is you shared something very personal and very beautiful with that person for a while.
 And so it’s not- there’s no reason to look at it negatively.